orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 ### 7 - cancel suggestions when clicking outside

 The suggestions box is similar to a dropdown.
-To allow this feature, I took the approach of having a transparent background - &#8220;**typeahead-backdrop**" div below the box, combined with a simple click event which will hide (cancel) the suggestions box - a reuse to this function.
+To allow this feature, I took the approach of having a transparent background - "**typeahead-backdrop**" div below the box, combined with a simple click event which will hide (cancel) the suggestions box - a reuse to this function.
 This is simply done with adding a div element to the template along with the relevant click event:

 ```typescript
 @Component({